-Mother Nature has her own way of germinating seed.
+Do you want to get your pumpkin growing season off to a good start?
+Of course you do!
+As a result, it is important to understand pumpkin seed germination.
+Mother Nature has her own way of germinating pumpkin seeds.
 In the field, she provides warmth and energy from the sun, moisture from the clouds, and nutrients in the soil.
-Mother Nature also has a way of disappointing us from time to time, by either not bringing one of the essential ingredients essential to seed germination, or she sends too much all at once.
+Mother Nature also has a way of disappointing us from time to time by not bringing one of the ingredients that are essential to seed germination.
+Or, she sends too much all at once.
+So, understanding how to germinate pumpkin seeds is vital to early season success.

-Germination of your pumpkin seeds is a very important first step to a successful, perhaps record breaking season.
-You can directly sow pumpkin seed into the garden in most areas.
-You need about 100 – 120 days for most varieties of pumpkins.
+Germinating pumpkin seeds is a very important first step to a successful, perhaps record-breaking season.
+You can directly sow your seeds into the garden in most areas.
+You need about a 100 – 120 day growing season for most varieties of pumpkins.
 Giant pumpkins and other giant varieties require 130 to 150 days.
-People with short growing seasons, or growers pursuing the big one, need to get a jump start on the season, by planting indoors.
+People with short growing seasons, or growers pursuing the big one, need to get a jump start on the season by planting indoors.

 If you are growing Atlantic Giants, Big Macs, Prize Winner Hybrids, or other giant pumpkin varieties, the seed coat is quite hard and thick.
-It makes germination a little more tricky.
-There are some simple steps included below that you can perform that will help the germination process.
+It makes germination a little trickier.
+There are some simple steps included below that you can perform that will help in the process of successfully germinating pumpkin seeds.

 Following the steps below will maximize the likelihood of successful germination.
 Then, watch your seedlings sprout, as you are on your way to growing big, monster pumpkins and cute little wee ones too!